 Synthetic 9-cis beta Carotene for treatment of retinal degeneration

-Neuroretinal degeneration including age related macular degeneration (AMD) and Retinitis pigmentosa (RP) are the leading cause of vision incapacitation and blindness worldwide.
-Over 30 million people are affected, mostly elderly.
-Retinal degeneration can result from genetic defects affecting either the photoreceptors themselves or associated cells such as the retinal pigment epithelium (RPE).
-In recent clinical studies, we demonstrated that oral treatment with the 9-cis β-carotene -rich Dunaliella Bardawil algae significantly improved visual function in patients with neuroretinal degeneration.
-In addition, the algae extract improved retinal function and protected the retinal photoreceptors from degeneration in a mouse model of the disease.
-In the last decade the algea 9-cis β-carotene content was extremely low due to environmental conditions.
+Age related macular degeneration (AMD) and Retinitis pigmentosa (RP) are a leading cause of vision incapacitation and blindness worldwide (>30 million people).
+In recent clinical studies, we demonstrated that oral treatment with the 9-cis β-carotene-rich Dunaliella Bardawil algae significantly improved visual function in patients with neuro-retinal degeneration.
+In the last decade, the algea 9-cis β-carotene content was extremely low due to environmental conditions.
 Hence clinical trials with the algea could not be pursued, stressing the need for manufacturing synthetic 9-cis β-carotene that will be readily available for treatment and enable tight control of drug dosage.

 A novel practical cost-effective synthetic route for 9-cis-beta carotene was developed.
 In organotypic cultures of retina from mice, the synthetic 9-cis-beta carotene rescued photoreceptors from degeneration.
 These studies suggest that synthetic 9-cis-beta-carotene is biologically active and may possibly be an effective treatment for retinal dystrophies.